glpaparelli/glpaparelli/README.md

-- 👋 Hi, I’m Giulio
+👋 Hi, I’m Giulio
-- 👀 I’m interested in Formal Methods, Language Theory, and all that kind of theoretical gibberish
-- 🌱 I’m currently studying for my Master's Degree in Computer Science at University of Pisa
+👀 I’m interested in Formal Methods, Language Theory, and all that kind of theoretical gibberish 🎓 I’ve completed my Master's Degree in Computer Science at the University of Pisa 🌱 I’m now exploring opportunities to apply and expand my knowledge.
-- 📫 How to reach me: giuliopaparelli@gmail.com
+📫 How to reach me: giuliopaparelli@gmail.com

 <!---
 glpaparelli/glpaparelli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.